 Stephanie is pursuing a joint degree with Johns Hopkins School of Advanced International Studies.
 After graduating from Oberlin College with honors, she spent four years living in China and a year traveling, before starting at Michigan in summer 2015.
 She spent last summer at a firm in Buenos Aires, and over spring break 2016 she did pro bono LGBT rights work in Belize through Lawbreaks.

-Managing Online Editor
+Managing Digital Editor

 Online Content Editor